marcin-sielski/LM15SGFNZ07/examples/SmarThermo/README.md

 # SmarThermo example

 ## Overview
-This project introduces smart thermometer which leverage 1-wire temerature sensor and WiFi connection to get whether forecast for the closest night and the next day.
+This project introduces smart thermometer which leverages 1-wire temerature sensor and WiFi connection to get whether forecast for the closest night and the next day.

 ## Components